Op5.22 Wyrick Student Project – Guidelines for Program Operation

 The Wyrick Commission is responsible for soliciting project proposals during each fall semester.
 These efforts should start by the third week of the semester and must include notices in The Missouri State University Standard or similar publication, as well as other forms of campus publicity.

-After their initial review (or second review if modifications were made), the Wyrick Commission shall submit all acceptable project proposals to the Office of Planning, Design & Construction for further study.
-The Office of Planning, Design & Construction shall verify or adjust the cost estimate and determine the feasibility of each project.
-The Office of Planning, Design & Construction shall add the cost of the recognition plaque (as detailed in Section XI) as well as incorporate a ten percent cost overrun cushion into the cost estimates for all Wyrick Fund proposals.
+Once the Wyrick Commission has reviewed the proposal and deemed the project acceptable, the Commission shall submit all acceptable project proposals to the Office of Planning, Design, & Construction for further study.
+The Office of Planning, Design, & Construction shall verify or adjust the cost estimate and determine the feasibility of each project.
+The Office of Planning, Design, & Construction shall incorporate a ten percent cost overrun cushion into the cost estimates for all Wyrick Fund proposals.

 The Commission must submit a written report to the President of the University no later than the second week of March recommending up to ten project proposals for placement on the April ballot.
 The report must include the Commission's justification for recommending or rejecting each project and copies of the final project proposals.
 The report shall be forwarded to the Student Body President and must be posted on the official SGA bulletin board or other such place as designated by the Student Body Vice President.